nahojer/sage/README.md

 All of the documentation can be found on the [go.dev](https://pkg.go.dev/github.com/nahojer/sage?tab=doc) website.

+Take a look at [brisk](https://github.com/nahojer/brisk) and [httprouter](https://github.com/nahojer/httprouter).
-Check out [httprouter](https://github.com/nahojer/httprouter).
-It uses sage under the hood to implement a HTTP router.
+They use sage under the hood to implement a HTTP router.

 Is it Good?
 [Yes](https://news.ycombinator.com/item?id=3067434).